The-Peregrine-Fund/northwest-trends/README.md

 # northwest-trends
-This repo contains data, .R files, and a Quarto document for
+This repo contains data, .R files, and a HTML website for
 C. J. W McClure, B. W. Rolek, J. Fleischer.
 Composite population trends reveal status of wintering raptors in the Northwestern USA.
 2023.
 Biological Conservation (in review).

-These materials are archived online at (INSERT ZOTERO LINK after acceptance).
+Materials are archived online at (INSERT ZOTERO LINK after acceptance).

-Examples of code for integrated models are available as a Quarto document at: https://the-peregrine-fund.github.io/northwest-trends/
+Examples of code for integrated models are also available as a HTML website at: https://the-peregrine-fund.github.io/northwest-trends/

 Metadata: All data are included in the "data" folder as an .Rdata file.
-Once loaded into R, data are contained in the list "dall" which contains data for 11 raptor species.
+Once loaded into R, a list object named "dall" contains data for 11 raptor species.
 Here we provide metadata for "dall".
 Each species has it's own list within "dall".
-For example, dall[["RTHA"]] will return all Red-tailed Hawk data necessary for the integrated model.
+For example, dall[["RTHA"]] will return all Red-tailed Hawk data necessary for the integrated model for JAGS.

 Each species list has the following fields:
 * count- WRS counts of that species.